icosalogic/HBD1E/README.md

 ![Isolated module marking](media/pcb_isolation.png)

-These modules take power from the Vgd pin, and supply it to the regions of the PCB driving the gates for the high side MOSFET Q1 and the low side MOSFET Q2.
+These modules take power from the VGD pin, and supply it to the regions of the PCB driving the gates for the high side MOSFET Q1 and the low side MOSFET Q2.

 To make either region isolated, solder a DC-DC isolated converter module in the marked location.